Manav0411/eCourts-Scraper/README.md

 - Missing Playwright: install optional deps and run `python -m playwright install`.
 - wkhtmltopdf errors: confirm wkhtmltopdf is installed and on PATH, or use Playwright for rendering.

-## Security & etiquette

-- Be considerate when scraping public services: avoid high-frequency requests and respect robots.txt and site terms of use.

 ## License

 See the `LICENSE` file in the repository.

-## Contributing

-Found an issue or want an improvement?
-Open an issue or a pull request.

-## Configuration & tips

-- The script attempts to detect common Windows locations for `wkhtmltopdf`.
-If yours is installed elsewhere, add it to PATH or update `find_wkhtmltopdf_config()` in `main.py`.
-- If the site returns a non-200 response or wkhtmltopdf cannot render the dynamic page, the script will try the Playwright fallback (requires optional deps and browsers).
-- If you hit rendering issues with `wkhtmltopdf`, consider increasing `javascript-delay` in `download_with_pdfkit()`.

-## Project structure

-- `main.py` — the scraper/renderer script
-- `requirements.txt` — required Python packages
-- `requirements-optional.txt` — optional packages for Playwright
-- `data/` — output PDFs are written here
-- `README.md`, `LICENSE`

-## Troubleshooting

-- Network errors: verify connectivity and whether the site is blocking automated requests.
-- Missing Playwright: install optional deps and run `python -m playwright install`.
-- wkhtmltopdf errors: confirm wkhtmltopdf is installed and on PATH, or use Playwright for rendering.

-## Security & etiquette

-- Be considerate when scraping public services: avoid high-frequency requests and respect robots.txt and site terms of use.

-## License

-This repository is provided as-is for educational purposes.
-See `LICENSE` for details.

-## Contact

-Found an issue or want an improvement?
-Open an issue or a pull request.
-## Contact

-Found an issue or want an improvement?
-Open an issue or a pull request.